-It is not an irrational fear to consider homosexuality a sin anymore than it is an irrational fear to consider adultery a sin, or lying a sin, or fornication a sin, or theft a sin, etc. We Christians believe it is wrong, but no Christians I've encountered are afraid of homosexuals.
+It is not an irrational fear to consider homosexuality a sin anymore than it is an irrational fear to consider adultery a sin, lying a sin, fornication a sin, or theft a sin, etc. We Christians believe it is wrong, but no Christians I've encountered are afraid of homosexuals.
 Although they do consider it to be sinful, neither they nor myself are homophobic.

 One last thought

 The problem with answering the question as to whether or not Christians are homophobic is that it deals with the subjectivity of people's feelings and opinions as well as a one-sided set of definitions written by those sympathetic to homosexuality.
 The real question is whether or not homosexuality is morally correct or natural.4

 - 1. "The term 'homophobia' was introduced into literature by George Weinberg in 1972." http://www.proud2serve.net/guides/326-what-is-homophobia-and-what-does-heterosexism-mean